aish11/UniversalStyleTransfer/README.md

 # Running the model:

-1. Setting up Tensorflow Kernel for Anaconda on Palmetto and logging in with Number of chunks: 1 (Tensorflow uses 1 chunk)
+1. Setting up Tensorflow Kernel for Anaconda on Palmetto and logging in with:
+Number of chunks: 1 (Tensorflow uses 1 chunk)
 CPU cores: 24
 Memory: 62gb